Denis Moran (Gaelic footballer): Minor and under-21

 Moran first came to prominence on the inter-county scene in the early 1970s as member of the Kerry minor football team.
-It was an unhappy time for the Kingdom as archrivals Cork dominated the provincial minor championship for the early part of the decade.
+Arch-rival Cork dominated the provincial minor championship for the early part of the decade.

-Moran's performances at minor level made him an automatic inclusion on the Kerry under-21 team in 1975.
-He captured a Munster title in that grade that same year following a nine-point trouncing of Waterford in the provincial decider.
-Moran's side later qualified for the All-Ireland final with Dublin providing the opposition.
-It would be the first of many battles between the two sides over the course of the next decade.
+Moran's performances at the minor level meant he got a spot on the Kerry under-21 team in 1975.
+He captured a Munster title in that grade that same year following a nine-point victory over Waterford in the provincial decider.
+Moran's side later qualified for the All-Ireland final against Dublin.
 A 1-15 to 0-10 score line gave Kerry the victory and gave Moran an All-Ireland under-21 winners' medal.

-In 1976, Moran made it two Munster under-21 titles in-a-row as Kerry easily retained their provincial crown at the expense of Cork.
-He later lined out in a second consecutive All-Ireland final.
-Kildare provided the opposition on that occasion; however, they were no match for Kerry, as Ogie collected a second All-Ireland winners' medal following a 0-14 to 1-3 victory.
+In 1976, Moran won his second in-a-row Munster under-21 title.
+He later lined out in a second consecutive All-Ireland final against Kildare.
+Kerry were victorious on this occasion, as Moran collected a second All-Ireland winners' medal following a 0-14 to 1-3 victory.

 Moran captured a third provincial under-21 title in 1977 following a two-goal defeat of Cork.
 Kerry later qualified for a third consecutive All-Ireland final with Down providing the opposition.
 A 1-11 to 1-5 score line gave Kerry the victory and gave Moran a third All-Ireland under-21 winners' medal in-a-row.

 Senior

-By this stage Moran was also a key member of Kerry's senior football team.
+By this stage, Moran was also a key member of Kerry's senior football team.
 In 1975, he captured his first Munster Championship and All-Ireland medals at senior level, under the new management of the legendary Mick O'Dwyer.
 In 1976, he won his second Munster title; however, Dublin gained revenge for the previous year by defeating Kerry in the All-Ireland final.
-1977 was another frustrating year as Kerry won another Munster title but lost out to Dublin yet again, this time in a thrilling All-Ireland semi-final.
+In 1977, Kerry won another Munster title but lost out to Dublin yet again, this time in a thrilling All-Ireland semi-final.

-In 1978, Moran was captain of his native county and Kerry were primed for success.
+In 1978, Moran was captain of his native county and Kerry was primed for success.
 They easily won another Munster title and breezed into the All-Ireland final to face Dublin.
-The game itself is remembered for Mikey Sheehy's cheeky goal which he scored by lobbing the ball over the head of Paddy Cullen.
-The final score was 5-11 to 0-9 and Moran had secured a second All-Ireland medal.
-In 1979, Kerry once again faced up to Dublin in the All-Ireland final.
+The game itself is remembered for Mikey Sheehy's goal which he scored by lobbing the ball over the head of Paddy Cullen.
+The final score was 5-11 to 0-9 and Moran had secured a second All-Ireland senior medal.
+In 1979, Kerry once again faced up against Dublin in the All-Ireland final.
 Like the previous year the men from "the Kingdom" had another emphatic victory over "the Dubs", and Moran claimed his third All-Ireland medal.